Richard M. Cox: Administration & Playing career

 On his return to the UK he was engaged as General Manager of Cricket Shropshire.
 Cox's resurrection of the fortunes of Cricket Shropshire saw a quick turn-round in the playing and financial fortunes both on and off the field and as a result he was recruited by ECB into the role of Regional Manager for the West Midlands to oversee the ECB's new five-year plan - Cricket Unleashed.
 With some success Cox then turned his attentions to the next phase of the ECB Plans for 'Inspiring Generations' as he oversaw a change in Governance of the game across the West Midlands to ensure growth and increased participation across a number of sectors of the sport.

 In 2017 Cox was recruited to assess and reform the ECB Birmingham and District Premier Cricket League which resulted in wide-ranging changes for nearly 400 clubs and 5 County Cricket Leagues across the West Midlands in the re-formatting of League Cricket.
 Cox entitled the work 'The Blueprint' and completed it in 2018.
 The new structure commenced in 2019 with expectations high on the future of the club cricket game.
 Covid played its part in 2020 and 2021 in the setting of the League set-ups but in 2022 he was once again engaged to drive up standards across off-the-field activities of the clubs auditing and analysing the health of the clubs.

 It was 2021 that saw Cox elected to the Board of the Birmingham and District League to support the improvement of facilities and clubs which coincided with his move from ECB in December 2021.
 Quickly he began to work with various partners to support Cricket Admin and Coaching as part of Blind Summit Coaching Training and Management.
 He currently occupies the seat of Head of Development covering Governance, Sports Admin, Coaching and Coach Development often supporting various ECB programmes.
 Other areas of the business include Education to 18+ as well as Health and Welfare of SEND students.

 In the autumn of 2022, Cox returned to his former County Herefordshire as Interim Lead Officer for Cricket in the County whilst an external review of Cricket structures was being conducted with a view to a new strategic way forward for the county.
 His immediate impact was to re-jig the Marches League programme to one attuned to Worcestershire Cricket whilst it retained its identity and profile.
 In 2023 Cox was appointed General Manager - Operations of Herefordshire Cricket Ltd.

-Off the Field

-Not much is known of Cox's life outside cricket other than his social media profiles which tend to stick to Cricket.
-It is thought that he leads a quiet family life with his sons one of whom is an active participant in the Blind Summit Sports and Education programme.

-Other than that its not widely known that Cox is an avid pianist and follower of Football and Badminton.
-He spends much of his spare time with family in the Netherlands.